IBM-EPBL/IBM-Project-19239-1659694724/README.md

     <li>Define the model creation function: adding all the neural network layers required.</li>
     <li>Fit the model on train data and check for accuracies using test data as well.</li>
     <li>Save the model and its dependencies.</li></h4>
+  <h2>Pre-Requisites</h2>
+  In order to develop this project, we need to install the following software/packages

+To install Anaconda navigator and to know how to use Jupyter Notebook a Spyder using Anaconda

+Tensor flow:

+ TensorFlow is an end-to-end open-source platform for machine learning.
+It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers can easily build and deploy ML-powered applications.

+Keras:
+Keras leverages various optimization techniques to make high-level neural network API easier and more performant.
+Flask:
+ Web framework used for building  Web applications
+If you are using anaconda navigator, follow the below steps to download the required packages:
+Open anaconda prompt.
+  <li>Type “pip install numpy” and click enter.</li>
+<li>Type “pip install pandas” and click enter.</li>
+<li>Type “pip install matplotlib” and click enter.</li>
+<li>Type “pip install scikit-learn” and click enter.</li>
+<li>Type "pip install tensorflow==1.14.0” and click enter.</li>
+<li>Type "pip install keras=2.2.4” and click enter.</li>
+<li>Type "pip install opencv-python” and click enter.</li>
+<li>Type “pip install Flask” and click enter</li>